MaG21/dotfiles/README.md

 See the pattern? `make` is a little beast, let him work, he'll know how to resolve depentencies.

-> Wait a second ... `make` !? ... wot?
+&gt; Wait a second ... `make` !? ... wot?
 MMM ...

-> Yes my friend! you could tell `make` to work in parallel
+&gt; Yes my friend! you could say `make` to work in parallel

 #### To install the environment in parallel run:
 ```sh